-The Athletic Council recommends to the President-Chancellor policies relating to intercollegiate athletics.
+The Athletic Council recommends to the Chancellor policies relating to intercollegiate athletics.
 More specifically, duties to be carried out by the Council shall include, but shall not be limited to, the following activities:

-- 1. Determines the scope of the athletics program; - 2.
-Assures that student athletes are provided an adequate opportunity to pursue successfully their athletic programs; - 3.
-Advises the president-chancellor on the appointment of the athletics director and head coaches in the various sports; - 4.
-Reviews recommendations coming from the athletics director concerning the athletic programs; and - 5.
-Reviews the financial affairs of the athletics department.
+- 1. Determining the scope of the athletics program; - 2.
+Assuring that student athletes are provided an adequate opportunity to pursue successfully their athletic programs, and receive adequate academic support; - 3.
+Advising the Chancellor on the appointment of the athletics director and head coaches in the various sports; - 4.
+Reviewing recommendations coming from the athletics director concerning the athletic programs; and

+5. Reviewing the financial affairs of the athletics department.
 The membership of this Council consists of representatives from the administration, the faculty, the staff, the students, and the alumni.
 Representatives from the administration, faculty, and staff shall constitute a majority of the membership.
 The Council elects its own chairperson from among the faculty members.
-The chancellor appoints the majority of the voting members of the Council.
-Representatives from the Student Government Association, the Faculty Senate, staff and alumni serve with the chancellor's approval.
+The Chancellor appoints the majority of the voting members of the Council.
+Representatives from the Student Government Association, the Faculty Senate, staff and alumni serve with the Chancellor's approval.

-E. Recruitment and Retention Council
+3.1.E Recruitment and Retention Council

-The Recruitment and Retention Council advises the Executive Vice President for Academic Affairs and Provost on the policies and administration of the college's academic program.
-The Council members are appointed by the Executive Vice President for Academic Affairs and Provost upon the recommendation of the vice provost.
-The membership consists of faculty members representing all degree-granting colleges and schools, students from respective colleges, and the Executive Vice President for Academic Affairs and Provost.
+The Recruitment and Retention Council advises the Vice Provost/Provost on the policies and administration of the college's academic program.
+The Council members are appointed by the Provost, upon recommendation of the Vice Provost.
+The membership consists of faculty members representing all degree-granting colleges and schools, students from respective colleges, and the Vice Provost/Provost.